-Serbia mining: Foreign companies dominant owners of gold-copper exploration concessions9.
-March 2017. / Mining
+Serbia mining: Foreign companies dominant owners of gold-copper exploration concessions, Mining

 In Serbia, the richest gold deposits are located in the eastern part of the country, primarily in the vicinity of Bor, Majdanpek, Zajecar and Negotin, but also in the vicinity of Raska and Medvedja.

 The so-called Timok Magmatic Complex has been a subject of interest of all the “big players” in the mining industry for a long time, but because of the rich deposits of mineral resources, Serbia is currently “drilled up and down” by many foreign companies.